XuqianRen/AGS_Mesh/README.md

     <img src="https://github.com/XuqianRen/AGS_Mesh/blob/main/assets/pipeline_ags_mesh.png?raw=true" alt="Pipeline" width="600"/>
 </p>

-Note: Our implementation is integrated into DN-Splatter, a framework developed by our group, to ensure ease of use.
+Note: Our implementation have been integrated into DN-Splatter, a framework developed by our group, to ensure ease of use.
 For more details, please visit https://github.com/maturk/dn-splatter.

 ## Installation